 This is the second in a series of posts exploring Scrum Mastery.
 In our first post, we introduced the 4 dimensions of Scrum Mastery.
-Scrum requires self-organizing, cross-functional, collaborative teams.
+Scrum requires self-managing, cross-functional, collaborative teams.
 The success of Scrum hinges on the strength of a team.
 In this post, we will explore the Team Identity dimension.

 5 Steps to Grow a Strong Team Identity